-Subsequent to the year end, in early 2021, MAG updated its Social Responsibility Policy.
+In early 2022, MAG updated its Social Responsibility Policy to address the importance of engaging with Indigenous communities through meaningful dialogue and cooperation.
 The Company takes a shared-value approach to local development activities to promote sustainable and lasting economic and social benefits.
 MAG is focused on building trust and respect, considerate of its stakeholders' concerns, and making a positive difference in the communities in which the Company lives and works.